rciam/rciam_probes/README.md

   -v VERBOSE,   --verbose VERBOSE     level of verboseness in log messages {debug,info,warning,error,critical}
-  -l LOG,       --log LOG             the logfile the probe will use to append its messages, provide full path -p PORT,      --port PORT           port the probe will target
+  -l LOG,       --log LOG             the logfile the probe will use to append its messages, provide full path -p PORT,      --port PORT           port the probe will target -t TIMEOUT,   --timeout TIMEOUT     number of seconds the probe will wait for response before timeout

 required arguments:
   -H HOSTNAME,  --hostname HOSTNAME   domain name of the service